dirtyhenry/tech-articles/_posts/2012-01-30-troubleshooting-ubuntu-server-upgrade.md

 category: blog
 ---

-# Troubleshooting a Dedibox Upgrade From Maverick to Natty (Ubuntu Server)

 This last week-end, I've tried to upgrade my [Dedibox](http://www.online.net/) running Ubuntu Server from Maverick Meerkat (10.10) to Natty Narwhal (11.04).
 The install first seemed to go well: no error messages, pretty easy, fast and straightforward process.
 Then came the required reboot.